 Our commitment

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and is relevant to New Medical Systems Limited (company number 06211662) (“Newmedica”) and all its subsidiary companies.
-The statement determines the steps Newmedica has taken, and is continuing to take, to eradicate Modern Slavery and Human Trafficking from its internal and external supplier network and business and is relevant to the progress and plans for the financial year ending 31 March 2024.
-The statement has been approved by the board of directors of Newmedica.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and is relevant to New Medical Systems Limited (company number 06211662) and all its joint venture subsidiary companies (“Newmedica Group”).
+This statement determines the steps Newmedica has taken, and is continuing to take, to eradicate Modern Slavery and Human Trafficking from its internal and external supplier network and business and is relevant to the progress and plans for the financial year ending 28th February 2026.
+This statement has been approved by the board of directors of Newmedica.

-Newmedica is a subsidiary of Specsavers Optical Superstores Limited (“Specsavers”) and where applicable, Specsavers assists Newmedica with purchasing, this statement therefore, also reflects processes within the Specsavers business which are applicable to Newmedica as set out herewith.
+Newmedica is a subsidiary of Specsavers Optical Group Limited and is therefore part of the Specsavers group of companies (“Specsavers Group”) and where applicable, the Specsavers Group assists Newmedica with purchasing.
+This statement therefore also reflects processes within the Specsavers Group which are applicable to Newmedica as set out herewith.

 Our approach